Fairy Heights: 1994: three-year-old season

 Fairy Heights began her second season in the Nell Gwyn Stakes (a trial race for the 1000 Guineas) over seven furlongs at Newmarket on 12 April.
 Ridden by Frankie Dettori she started the 5/2 favourite but appeared outpaced in the closing stages and finished fifth of the eleven runners behind Mehthaaf.
 Sixteen days later Fairy Heights was one of fifteen runners to contest the 181st running of the 1000 Guineas over the Rowley Mile course and started the 9/1 fourth choice in the betting behind Mehthaaf, Prophecy and Coup de Genie.
 She was ridden by Eddery and raced prominently for most of the way before fading in the closing stages to finish ninth behind Las Meninas.

 In June Fairy Heights entered the ownership Mrs J Maxwell Moran and was transferred to the stable of Dermot Weld in Ireland but never raced for her new connections.

 Breeding record

 After her retirement from racing Fairy Heights became a broodmare in the United States.
-She hs produced at least fourteen foals and seven winners:
+She has produced at least fourteen foals and seven winners: